OpenBMB/UltraEval/README.md

 * ``save``: Select the filename for the generated evaluation file, which defaults to eval_config.json.

 Note ⚠️ : When 'tasks' have values, the number of 'datasets' must be 1, indicating that certain tasks under a specific dataset are to be executed; 'save' is a filename that should end with .json, and there is no need to input a path as it defaults to the 'configs' directory.
 Executing the above command will generate an evaluation file named 'eval_config.json' in the 'configs' directory.

+The "RawData.zip" contains data collected from the official website.
+To expedite the unzipping process, the 'Math' and 'race' data have been preprocessed (the zip file includes the code, facilitating replication by users).

 ### 2.2 Local deployment model
 As an example, deploying meta-llama/Llama-2-7b-hf using the vLLM deployment model: